Swiped: Hooking up in the Digital Age (2018) - Review

 Additional Thoughts

 Swiped: Hooking up in the Digital Age goes through a variety of subjects surrounding online dating in the modern world, such as: how the evolution of mating between humans as society has progressed; how dating apps can reduce or remove the value of a relationship; how men use the apps versus women; how the dating apps are designed around addictive gambling tricks; how revenge porn can impact a person's life; how dating apps can operate in a post-#MeToo world.
-One of the best things about documentaries like Swiped is that it can create some insightful and meaningful conversation among its viewers because of all the topics it covers.
+One of the best things about documentaries like Swiped is that they can create some insightful and meaningful conversations among their viewers because of all the topics they cover.

 9-13-2018-7-14-17-PM-1024x576.jpg